 SPLITTING

-A psychological defense mechanism in which a person is unable to hold contradictory thoughts or feelings simultaneously, leading to an all-or-nothing perception of self and others.
+A psychological defense mechanism, first described by psychoanalyst Melanie Klein and later elaborated by Otto Kernberg, MD, psychiatrist and professor at Weill Cornell Medicine, in which a person is unable to hold contradictory thoughts or feelings simultaneously.
 In BPD, splitting means a partner can be idealized as a savior one day and devalued as an enemy the next — with no middle ground and no predictable trigger.

 In plain terms: Think of it as a light switch, not a dimmer.
 There’s no “a little annoyed” or “kind of in love.”
 There’s worshipped or despised, hero or villain — and the switch can flip in a single afternoon.